World Conference on Cultural Policies and Sustainable Development: MONDIACULT 2025

 Pursuant to the 2022 Declaration, a new world conference on cultural policy took place in Barcelona, Spain from September 26 to October 1, 2025.
 Thousands of participants and more than 150 ministers of culture gathered to set the global agenda for culture in the years ahead.
 Calls for peace in Gaza drew loud applause at the opening ceremony.

 As in 2022, regional consultations were held prior to the Conference, in late 2024 and early 2025.

-The UNESCO launcheded Culture: The Missing SDG, its first edition of its Global Report on Cultural Policies.
+The UNESCO launched Culture: The Missing SDG, its first edition of its Global Report on Cultural Policies.

 A number of parallel fora were organized alongside the main three-days Conference, including a forum of young people, a meeting of cities and local governments, a forum on the centenary of cannabis prohibition, and the main "Ágora Cívica", a joint initiative promoted by the Barcelona City Council, the Barcelona Provincial Council, the Government of Catalonia, and the Ministry of Culture bringing together key international figures in the defense of cultural rights, such as Alexandra Xanthaki, UN Special Rapporteur on Cultural Rights, and Patrice Meyer-Bisch, promoter of the Fribourg Declaration."
 Finally, the Conference included various side-events. concluded by the Barcelona Declaration on Cultural Rights, understanding culture as a space for identity building, resistance, and freedom.

 The Mondiacult forum concluded without any binding decisions, but the participants agreed on two main axes: placing cultural rights at the center of public policies and integrating culture as a specific area within the United Nations post-2030 development agenda.

 The final document, approved by all delegations, proposes to protect creators against the impact of artificial intelligence to avoid situations of precariousness and digital exploitation.